-Specifically, during the initial months of work of WP5, the consortium partners have carried out the first actions towards the realization of step 1 by performing in-lab acceptance tests and preliminary integration activities.
-We want to remark that interoperability and performance tests are in their initial phase and will be conducted systematically throughout the entire duration of WP5 until verification of the entire E2E system functionalities.
+This deliverable describes the initial activities towards the construction of an end-to-end (E2E) trial deployment to demonstrate the technological enhancement developed in the 5G CONNI project for the Smart Industry.
+In the specific, during the initial months of work of WP5, the consortium partners have carried out the first steps to set up a simulated industrial testbed that aims at the integration of all the partners' network components.
+Interoperability and performance tests are in their initial phase and will be conducted systematically until verification of the entire E2E system functionalities.
 In particular, these tests will ensure that all the subsystems work together properly for the defined use cases.